uncovering-world/track-your-regions/backend/README.md

 ## Overview

-This directory contains the backend code responsible for handling the logic, database interactions, and API endpoints for the Region Tracker service.
+This directory contains the backend code for the Region Tracker service, including logic, database interactions, and API endpoints.

 ## Tech Stack

-This backend is built using the following technologies:

 - **Node.js**: The runtime environment for executing JavaScript server-side.
-- **Express**: A fast, unopinionated web framework for Node.js.
+- **Express**: A web framework for Node.js.
 - **Sequelize**: A promise-based Node.js ORM for SQL databases.
 - **PostgreSQL**: The database used for storing application data.
+- **Docker**: Used for containerizing the backend service for quick setup and testing.

 ## Directory Structure